OnroerendErfgoed/atramhasis/docs/source/services.rst

 ========

 Atramhasis can be used fully with a :term:`SOA`.
-While we provide a public and and a administrators interface out of the box, you can also write your own client side code that interacts with the Atramhasis services, either for reading information or writing it.
+While we provide a public and and an administrator's interface out of the box, you can also write your own client side code that interacts with the Atramhasis services, either for reading information or writing it.